youmitsu/Clipper/README.md

 ## Abstract

-This library makes you help creating Tutorial
+This library makes you help creating some tutorial views.
-It's useful for implementing Tutorial view.
 When a tutorial view is showed, you may want to draw overlapping view and clip the object which you want to explain.
 In that cases, This library helps you implement it.